Great Pyrenees - Complete Breed Guide

 Common behavioral issues often seen in this breed include independence and stubbornness, which can make training challenging.
 Great Pyrenees may also exhibit territorial instincts, leading to protective behavior and barking.
 Their strong prey drive can result in chasing smaller animals, and their alert nature means they may be wary of strangers.
 This breed's intelligence can sometimes translate into problem-solving skills that owners may find difficult to manage.
 Socialization from a young age and consistent, positive reinforcement training are key to addressing and managing these behavioral tendencies effectively.

-Great Pyrenees Dog Breed Information and Pictures
+Great Pyrenees - Complete Breed Guide, Care, Adoption & Health Tips Information and Pictures

 Special Considerations